 During 2017, Hutt City Council and Greater Wellington Regional Council will host community events to share their ideas for the riverside precinct and invite feedback.

-Read more about the Riverside Promenade project
+Read more about the Riverside Promenade project and the RiverLink project

 Creating the ‘Dowse Square’ in front of The Dowse

 The Dowse Square was completed and opened in mid-2012 as a space that can extend the functions of The Dowse Art Museum, adjacent Council Building and Halls, Civic Precinct, Civil Defence Centre, and provide public space to support a developing CBD.

 Generous areas of paving (accessible by vehicle), lawn, and the shelter of trees provide a range of spaces year-round for family picnics or to just take time out.
 Food, coffee and drink is available at the cafe which opens onto the Square from The Dowse Art Museum.

 The Dowse Square has permanent public art installations such as Ronnie Van Hout’s ‘Fallen Robot’ (commissioned by E Tu Awakairangi Hutt Public Arts Trust) and John Reynolds’ Titoki and Lancewood Tree Rooms.